blackfireio/documentation/integrations/paas/adobe-commerce-cloud.rst

 Git integration [level: Production]
 -----------------------------------

-If you are using GitHub, Bitbucket, or Gitlab, and if you have setup the synchronization with Adobe Commerce Cloud, don't forget to configure the :doc:`corresponding notification channel </integrations/git/index>`.
+If you are using GitHub, Bitbucket, or GitLab, and if you have setup the synchronization with Adobe Commerce Cloud, don't forget to configure the :doc:`corresponding notification channel </integrations/git/index>`.
 That way, Blackfire can update the status of your pull-requests / merge-requests.